 Teamwork skills that support larger organizational goals and actively contribute to team objectives

-Commitment to develop content with diversity across gender, class, geographic, ethnic, religious, and political groupings
+Commitment to diversity across gender, class, geographic, ethnic, religious, and political groupings

 May require travel, which may require walking distances, lifting, and carrying luggage and boxes, and prolonged periods of sitting in tight quarters.